wtraylor/modular_megafauna_model/doxygen/herbiv_model.md

 ### Thermoregulation by Conductance {#sec_herbiv_thermoregulation}

 This model of thermoregulation is often called the **Scholander-Irving model** and was published in two seminal papers in 1950: \cite scholander1950adaptation \cite scholander1950heat.
+The more detailed implementation is taken from Peters (1983)\cite peters1983ecological.

 Homeothermic animals have extra energy costs to maintain their body core temperature.
 Through basal metabolism and other ways of energy burning, heat is already passively created.